MicrosoftDocs/ATADocs/ATPDocs/atp-domain-dominance-alerts.md

 **Suggested remediation and steps for prevention**

-1. Reset the password of the source user and enable MFA.
+1. Reset the password of the source user and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Contain the source computer.
     - Find the tool that performed the attack and remove it.
     - Look for users who were logged on around the same time as the activity occurred, as these users may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 3. The stolen private key is never changed.
 Meaning the actor can always use the stolen key to decrypt protected data in the target domain.
 A methodological way to change this private key does not exist.
     - To create a key, use the current private key, create a key, and re-encrypt every domain master key with the new private key.